n1t1nv3rma/stop_term_resources_lambda/README.md

 3. Perform "Test" run with any/default JSON input. **Note**: Update the code by changing the **Days_** variables to very high value to test w/o actual action.

+4. Ensure the Timeout value for Lambda function is changed to a reasonable value (say 15 mins) from the default 3 seconds.

 ## Once test is successful, setup regular run

 1. Follow steps [outlined here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) to run above created Lambda function on daily basis or desired interval, using Amazon EventBridge